voxpupuli/hiera-eyaml/README.md

 To decrypt something, you need the private_key.

-To test decryption you can also use the eyaml tool if you have both keys
+To test decryption you can use the eyaml tool

     $ eyaml decrypt -f filename               # Decrypt a file
     $ eyaml decrypt -s 'ENC[PKCS7,.....]'     # Decrypt a string